 Long Beach was pretty isolated (if you can believe it) having no school, no hospital, not even a church, so the Bixbys had to be relatively self-sufficient.
 They kept chickens and pigs, had fruit trees for jarring preserves and baking pies, a cousin that was a dairy farmer, and of course, ate a lot of mutton.
 They also had a blacksmith shop on site to fix anything that needed fixing, like a wagon or a piece of furniture, shoe their horses, as well as make tools for doing other jobs.
 Out of all the rooms the tour walks through, there are only two that are from a different time.
 John Temple never lived at his house in Los Cerritos full time.
 He and his wife used it like a vacation home and a place to crash after fiestas during the round up season.
 He remained in his home above his mercantile store in the Pueblo of Los Angeles.
 So he had someone else manage it while he was away and that person was the Foreman or Mayordomo, in Spanish.
 In his room, the first stop on the tour, you’ll learn all about the cattle ranching period in California.
 The second room that falls outside of the Victorian Period is my favorite room in the house, the Library, which was part of the 1930s renovation done by Llewellyn Bixby Sr.

 The best part about visiting the Rancho is that you never know when you might meet a former resident of the house.
 You might be given a tour of the house by Mr. or Mrs. Bixby themselves!
 Family members of the Temples as well as both sets of Bixbys have been known to make appearances as well.
 How can this be?
 Will you be lead by a friendly ghost, like Casper?
 Not quite.
 Many of the docents who lead tours of the house portray these “visitors from the past” as Living History tours.
 They dress and act as one of many important figures involved with the Rancho and during their tour reminisce about their life there and often baffle over the changes that have been made since last they visited.
-Not all tours are given in this fashion, so if it’s something you’re interested in – call ahead before coming.
+Not all tours are given in this fashion, so if it’s something you’re interested in – call ahead.

 Tour the Gardens